The City’s unique biodiversity and ecological systems play an essential role in the cultural, spiritual, mental and physical health of our community.

 The Street Tree Strategy, in conjunction with the City's Local Biodiversity Strategy, will be a key in implementing the Urban Forest Strategy to increase the percentage of tree canopy cover across the City.

 Protect and Conserve

 The City works independently and alongside local community volunteer groups and specialist to manage the City’s natural areas to:

-For further information please visit our Conservation and Environment page.
+For further information, please visit the Conservation and Environment page.

 Black Cockatoo Food

-Over the past three years the City has planted valuable sources of food for out local Carnaby's and Forest red-tailed black-cokatoos throughout the City.
-A total of 108 trees were planted in 2019-2020 and 691 in 2020-2021 including almond, coastal blackbutt/prickly bark, pin-cushion hakea, bull banksia and swamp banksia trees.
-The City is also planning to grow a further 100 almonds,100 macadamias, and trial around 100 pecan trees for the 2022 planting season.
+The City has planted valuable sources of food for local Carnaby's and Red-tailed black cockatoo throughout the City.
+A total of 108 trees were planted in 2019-2020 and 691 in 2020-2021, including almond, coastal blackbutt/prickly bark, pin-cushion hakea, bull banksia, and swamp banksia trees.
+The City is also planning to plant a further 100 almonds, 100 macadamias, and trial 100 pecan trees.